kblincoe/VisualGit_SE701_2019_2/docs/ContributingGuidelines.md

 Sign in to GitHub, navigate to [MLT3’s main repo](https://github.com/kblincoe/VisualGit_SE701_2019_2) and then create your own personal fork of the main repo by clicking ‘Fork’.

 #### 2. Clone your fork:

+Please ensure that the path to your development folder has no spaces in it before you clone to avoid errors.

 Get the unique https or ssh address of your fork by clicking ‘Clone’ on your newly created GitHub fork page.
 Using your fork address, run the command below in your Dev folder.
 ````